Whoso Knoweth Himself

 Known as Muhyiddin (the Revivifier of Religion) and Shaykh al-Akbar (the Greatest Master), Ibn ’Arabi was born in 1165 in Spain, which at that time had been an Arab country for more than four hundred years, and whose flourishing culture was greatly influenced by the healthy co-mingling of Islam, Judaism, and Christianity.
 Exposed to Sufism from early childhood, Ibn ’Arabi traveled and studied extensively.
 He was a prolific poet and writer.
 He was and is an inspiring and extremely powerful Teacher.
 A search of his name at any of the internet search engines yields numerous responses.
 Idries Shah’s book The Sufis includes a chapter about him.
 A complete, if sometimes a little heavy to read, biography is Quest for The Red Sulphur by Claude Addas.
 For other books by and about Ibn ’Arabi, please see the website of the Ibn ’Arabi Society.

 We were introduced to “Whoso Knoweth Himself” by a longtime friend of The Zoo Fence who sent us the extended excerpt that appears here.
 The complete book is twenty-seven pages in length, and is itself apparently an excerpt from a longer work, called “Treatise on Being” (which some websites suggest may have been partly the work of a disciple of Ibn ’Arabi).
-The sources on the internet we found for “Whoso Knoweth Himself” report it as being out of print; it is available at Amazon.com, evidently from a private seller, at what by our measure is a prohibitively high price.
+The sources on the internet we found for “Whoso Knoweth Himself” report it as being out of print.
 Happily, a nearby public library was able to obtain a copy for us through the inter-library loan system.

 When he sent us this excerpt, our friend observed that, in his mind, this booklet offers the most powerful consideration of the singleness of the Universe that he had ever come across.
 We agree.
-Our experience suggests that it is hard, perhaps even impossible, for a seeker to immerse himself or herself in these pages, and not come away with a vivifying realization that nothing exists except God.
+Our experience suggests that it is hard, perhaps even impossible, for a seeker to immerse herself or himself in these pages, and not come away with a vivifying realization that nothing exists except God.
+Or, there is no God but God, and God is all there is.

 The copyright on “Whoso Knoweth Himself” is held by Beshara Design Centre Ltd in London, England.
 The publisher is Beshara Publications, whose web address is http://www.besharapublications.org.uk/, and the printer is Ithaca Press; both are in London, England.
-We sent email and hard copy letters to Beshara Design Center Ltd requesting copyright permission to post this excerpt on The Zoo Fence, but we received no response.
+We sent email and hard copy letters to Beshara Design Center Ltd requesting copyright permission to post this excerpt on The Zoo Fence.
+We received no response to either inquiry.
+And so, after careful consideration, impressed by the inspiring power of these lines, and the fact that in years we had nowhere come across them until TZF’s friend called them to our attention, we took the liberty to put them here for other seekers like ourselves.
+We hope Beshara Publications will understand, and forgive us.

 On the original pages of this excerpt, there are six footnotes.
 We have included three of them here.
 We have omitted the other three because they are in Arabic, which we are unable to read (and for which we do not have a font).
 The brackets and parentheses that appear here are in the original text, except those in black, which are ours.